nkdAgility/azure-devops-migration-tools/src/MigrationTools.Extension/README.md

 ## Change Log

+- v11.9 - Dark launch of `Pipelines` & `Builds` migration by @tomfrenzel
+- v11.8 - As part of moving to the new architecture we moved to default newtonsoft type handling with `$type` properties instead of `ObjectType` ___To Migrate rename "ObjectType" to "$type" in your configuration!___
 - v11.5 - Added more useful logging levels.
 Replace `"TelemetryEnableTrace": false` with `"LogLevel": "Verbose"` in the config.
 Verbose will only be logged to the logfile.
 - v11.2.1 - Removed NodeMigrationContext and converted it to an enricher for Work Items.
 Still needs work, so that it migrates individual nodes, but currently migrates all.
 - v10.1 - Changed config design to have only the Name and not FullName of the class.
 Remove `MigrationTools.Core.Configuration.FieldMap.` and `MigrationTools.Core.Configuration.Processing.` from the config leaving only the Name of the class in ObjectType field.